 A bachelor’s degree in computer science from Michigan Tech gets you ready to specialize in the career you want while picking up all the fundamentals that make it easy for you to keep learning and evolving right along with rapidly morphing technology.

-Computer science is challenging.
-But at Tech, help is never far away.
-We care about your success.
-Faculty, including well-known researchers and industry experts, offer frequent office hours and research mentorships.
-One-on-one advising makes it easier for you to stay on track and meet your goals.
 Our computer learning center has open hours as well as time set aside for specific classes.
 There’s also our unique SAM program, which offers student-to-student peer mentoring tailored to particular computer science courses.

-Organizations run by and for students let you work (and play!) with fellow Huskies who know what it’s like to study computer science.
+Organizations run by and for students let you work (and play!) with fellow Huskies who know what it’s like to study this rewarding discipline.
 From varsity esports to hackathons, you’ll have multiple opportunities to compete, travel, teach, serve, and geek out with your pack.
 Each degree program in the College of Computing has a student advisory board.
 So, in addition to advice from the industry experts who help us provide the best programming possible, we also listen to what our Huskies have to say about creating more opportunities for students to grow and thrive.

-Plus, our CS program is accredited by the Computing Accreditation Commission of ABET, which means it's recognized for meeting quality standards and producing graduates who are ready to succeed in the field.
+Our CS program is accredited by the Computing Accreditation Commission of ABET, which means it's recognized for meeting quality standards and producing graduates who are ready to succeed in the field.

 What Will I Study?